Tessa’s Recipe Rundown

 - Coarsely chop the chocolate with a serrated knife then transfer to a heatproof bowl.

 - Pour the cream into a small saucepan set over medium-high heat and bring just to a boil.
-Pour over the chopped chocolate and let stand for 5 to 10 minutes to allow the hot cream to melt the chocolate and to allow the overall temperature to reduce (emulsions form better at 90 to 110°F).
+Immediately remove from heat and pour over the chopped chocolate.
+Let stand for 5 to 10 minutes to allow the hot cream to melt the chocolate and to allow the overall temperature to reduce (emulsions form better at 90 to 110°F).

-- Vigorously whisk the mixture in one direction until smooth and creamy.
-This may take a little while – just keep whisking.
-If using as a glaze, allow to cool for 15 minutes before pouring.
+- If using as a glaze, allow to cool for 15 minutes before pouring.
 If using for truffles, cover and chill for 1 hour, or until solid yet malleable, before scooping into balls.
 If using as a frosting, allow to chill for 4 hours, or until almost solidified, before using.

-Whipped Ganache
+Whipped Ganache:

 - To make whipped ganache, let a 1:2 ratio ganache chill in the fridge until thickened, about 1 hour.
 Whip with an electric mixer fitted with the whisk attachment, slowly increasing the speed to medium-high.
 Whip until light in color and fluffy in texture.
-Be careful not to overwhip which will lead to a grainy texture.
-If this happens, reheat the ganache in a double boiler then strain and start again.
+Be careful not to overwhip as this can create a grainy texture.
+If this happens, reheat the ganache in a double boiler, then strain and start again.

 Recipe Notes

-This post was originally published in 2015 and updated with additional recipe tips in 2023.
+This post was originally published in 2015 and has been updated with additional recipe tips, Baking Science information, and new photos.
+Photos by Joanie Simon.

 Says I dont have to comment, however I look forward to making this.
 Three times I have tried to add this and each time it says error